hunterzonewu/unity-decompiled/README.md

 # unity-decompiled

-Unity C# code decompiled in ILSpy.
+Unity C# code decompiled in Resharper.

 I am not the owner of this code, all rights are reserved by Unity Technologies San Francisco, USA.